Gaming guideline G03: Plans for gaming applications, including whole-of-site plan

 Gaming rooms that stand alone in separate structures are generally not considered appropriate.

 Location of ATMs

 Schedule 2 of the Gaming Machine Regulation 2002 (the Regulation) does not allow ATMs be located in, or in close proximity to, the gaming area.
 Refer to Gaming guideline G10: ATM and EFTPOS machines.

 External access to the gaming machine area

 There should be no direct street access to the gaming area.
 Where this is unavoidable, a screen or wall erected between the gaming area and the street may be considered to provide adequate separation by creating a foyer.
-The foyer should be included in the hatched or shaded gaming area marked on the plan.
+The foyer should not be included in the hatched or shaded gaming area marked on the plan.